 Each year, at a special student awards ceremony, the College recognizes those students whose qualities of leadership and service have enriched the life of the community.
 Students, Faculty, and Staff are encouraged to nominate a student (or students) who deserve recognition for their outstanding contributions.
 Use this opportunity to show someone that you appreciate their dedication and hard work.
 Do not assume that someone else will submit a nomination.

-Submit the online Leadership nomination form by Noon on February 7, 2014.
-Deadline has been extended to Noon, Friday February 21st
+Submit the online Leadership nomination form by Noon on March 13, 2015.

 Honors students who have consistently given their time, energy, and talents to promote positive change and growth in the Mount Holyoke community, and in so doing has motivated others to do the same.
 These students will have demonstrated dedication and depth of experiences.